Open-Set Object Detection Using Classification-free Object Proposal and Instance-level Contrastive Learning: Experiments

 \subsection{Results on GraspNet OSOD Benchmark}

 We introduce a new benchmark by reorganizing GraspNet-1billion \cite{fang2020graspnet}, a robotic grasp pose detection dataset with complete annotation.
 We take 28 out of 88 classes as known categories and 9728 images are used for close-set training.
 Following the same way of creating open-set conditions in \cite{han2022opendet}, we also define two settings: \textbf{GraspNet-OSOD-\{\textbf{T$_1$,T$_2$}\}}.
 For setting T$_1$, we gradually increase open-set classes to build three joint datasets GraspNet-Test-$\{1, 2, 3\}$ containing \{23808, 31744, 38912\} images of 28 known classes and \{12, 34, 60\} unknown classes.
 For setting T$_2$, we gradually increase WR to construct three joint datasets GraspNet-Test-$\{4, 5, 6\}$ containing \{5120, 10240, 15360\} images with WR=\{1, 2, 3\}.
 The results on GraspNet OSOD benchmark are shown in Tab. \ref{table:graspnet_t_1} and Tab. \ref{table:graspnet_t_2}.
-Note that mAP$_\mathcal{K}$ is calculated using COCO method.
+Note that mAP$_\mathcal{K}$ is calculated using COCO method and the threshold used to identify known and unknown objects $T_u=0.09$.
 The proposed Openset RCNN outperforms other methods remarkably on all metrics.
 Some qualitative results are illustrated in Fig. \ref{fig:fig4}(b).